You guys, we made a pinata cake!!! My dreams have just come true.

 Place one cake on a cake plate/stand (feel free to use a cake board), hollowed out center facing up.
 Apply frosting to the lip of the cake all around; this will allow the other cake piece to adhere when placed on top.

 Fill the hole with assorted candies.
 When done, carefully place the other cake on top of the candy-filled cake, making sure to line up the edges.

-With an offset spatula, apply a crumb coat of frosting to the cake (tip: put strips of parchment underneath the cake for an easy clean-up!).
+With an offset spatula, apply a crumb coat of frosting to the pinata cake (tip: put strips of parchment underneath the cake for an easy clean-up!).
 This initial frosting secures stray crumbs and allows for a neater, finished look when the second frosting is applied.
-Place cake in fridge for 15 minutes to chill.
+Place cake in the fridge for 15 minutes to chill.

 The first cut of the cake will reveal the surprise of candies and treats inside!
 After the initial piece is taken out, the rest of the cake must be cut or it will cave in.
 Enjoy!